 Certain daily and monthly records and reports must be kept by you and submitted to the supervisor.
 The supervisor will advise you on methods of keeping and submitting records and reports.
-Some of these reports include pre-trip inspection, fuel consumption and mileage, student counts, route maps, etc.
+Some of these reports include pre-trip inspection, mileage, student counts, accurate student rosters, route maps, etc.